 3DS authentication happens before payment authorisation.
-If the cardholder passes authentication, the transaction is sent to Thredd for authorisation: either Thredd or your systems authorise, depending on whether the card balance is maintained by Thredd or on your systems (EHI Mode 1,2,4 and 5).
+If the cardholder passes authentication, the transaction is sent to Thredd for authorisation: either Thredd or your systems authorise, depending on whether the card balance is maintained by Thredd or on your systems.
+(This is the following EHI modes: Gateway Processing (mode 1), Cooperative Processing (mode 2), Gateway Processing with STIP (mode 4) and Gateway Processing with STIP (mode 5).

 If the cardholder does not pass 3DS authentication, the transaction will not reach Thredd for authorisation.
-The transaction will not be visible in Smart Client.
+The transaction will not be visible in Smart Client or Thredd Portal.